Banner Image

 Experts think it may be possible to avoid the extra charges if the property is bought and owned by a limited company.
 The number of applications for mortgages from businesses has skyrocketed.
 Companies now account for more than a third of buy-to-let mortgage applications, up from 15 per cent in October, new figures show.

-If you have any questions about the new stamp duty charges and/or the April 1st deadline, or if you are looking to purchase a second property and would like some advice, please contact Rachel Barrow on 01606 48777.
+If you have any questions about the new stamp duty charges and/or the April 1st deadline, or if you are looking to purchase a second property and would like some advice, please contact Lisa Harding on 01606 48777.